rust-lang/rfcs/text/0000-nested-function-scoped-type-parameters.md

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

-I would like to ensure that there are no edge cases where this behavior could case regressions.
+I would like to ensure that there are no edge cases where this behavior could cause regressions.

 # Future possibilities
 [future-possibilities]: #future-possibilities